Veterans Crisis Line

-The Veterans Crisis Line is a United States-based crisis hotline for military veterans, service members, their families, and caregivers.
+The Veterans Crisis Line is a United States–based crisis hotline for military veterans, service members, their families, and caregivers.
 The service is available 24/7 via the toll-free hotline number 988.
 Callers press 1 on their keypad to connect to the Veterans Crisis Line instead of the 988 Suicide & Crisis Lifeline, which shares the same number.
 It can also be reached by texting the SMS number 838255 or via online chat on the hotline's website.

 History

 The Veterans Crisis Line (VCL) was established in 2007 as the National Veterans Suicide Prevention Hotline following the passage of the Joshua Omvig Veterans Suicide Prevention Act.
 It was renamed in 2011 to its current name.
+It is also referred to as the Military Crisis Line or the Veterans/Military Crisis Line in some documentation and resources.
 It is administered by the U.S. Department of Veterans Affairs in partnership with the Substance Abuse and Mental Health Services Administration.
-Since the VCL's establishment, it has taken over 6.4 million calls, 269,000 texts, and 772,000 online chats.
+As of January 2024, the VCL has taken over 7.6 million calls, 360,000 texts, and 910,000 online chats since its establishment.

-After the Fall of Kabul in 2021, the VCL reported an significant increase in calls that numbered in the thousands.
+After the Fall of Kabul in 2021, the VCL reported a significant increase in calls that numbered in the thousands.
 After the rollout of the shorter 988 phone number, an overall increase of calls to the VCL was reported.

+In 2023, the VCL received criticism in a report from the U.S. Department of Veterans Affairs Office of the Inspector General (OIG).
+The report detailed the case of an unidentified veteran with a previous history of PTSD and other mental health concerns that died by suicide after a call with the VCL due to improper risk assessment.
+It also detailed the hotline's lack of protocols for saving text messages for potential future follow-up support.
+Department of Veterans Affairs officials stated that staff would be retrained and process and procedure changes would occur as a result of this.
+VA additionally announced a full investigation into the VCL's operations and stated that it would cooperate with a Government Accountability Office investigation.

+A 2024 VA OIG report detailed several issues with VCL staffing.
+These issues specifically included a lack of supervisors, concerns of staff training, and the absence of emotional support for frontline hotline workers.